gherceg/no-free-ride/README.md

 # Future Additions

-While the existing polyline works well (a location must be within a certain accuary threshold to be added), the next improvement is using Google Maps Roads API to snap points to the road resulting in a more accurate distance calculation.
+While the existing polyline works well (a location must be within a certain accuracy threshold to be added), the next improvement is using Google Maps Roads API to snap points to the road resulting in a more accurate distance calculation.

 Using myGasFeed API to determine nearby gas prices based on location.